bitcoincashorg/bitcoincash.org/spec/2019-05-15-segwit-recovery.md

 ## Requirement
 A transaction input that:
 1. spends a P2SH coin; and
-1. the scriptSig contains solely the redeem script; and
+2. the scriptSig only pushes the redeem script onto the stack; and
-2. the redeem script is a valid witness program: a 1-byte push opcode (for 0 to 16) followed by a data push between 2 and 40 bytes in minimal form;
+3. the redeem script is a valid witness program: a 1-byte push opcode (for 0 to 16) followed by a data push between 2 and 40 bytes in minimal form;

-    shall be considered valid under the consensus rules to be activated in May 2019.
+shall be exempted from the CLEANSTACK rule under the consensus rules to be activated in May 2019.

 ## Examples